 You will receive the gift by post, which you can then give to the intended recipient.
 The certificate will have a unique number and includes instructions (also given below) on how it can be redeemed, either online or by telephone.
 Find out how to redeem a ticket or membership gift certificate.

-At the Royal Opera House more than 150,000 tickets are less than £25.
+A range of tickets are available.
 Some tickets cost as little as £3, so a visit may be cheaper than you think – the important thing is to book early.

 Friday Rush: every Friday at 1pm we offer 49 tickets for each main-stage performance from Saturday to the following Friday.
 Friday Rush tickets are at a range of prices that varies for each production, but in general the tickets included are at our lower price ranges.

-If you are a student, you can register with ROH Students, allowing you to take advantage of unsold tickets for Royal Ballet and Royal Opera productions at the bargain price of £10.
+If you are a student, you can register with Young ROH, allowing you to take advantage of unsold tickets for Royal Ballet and Royal Opera productions at the bargain price of £10.
 You also get access to reduced-price tickets for four dedicated Student Amphitheatre Performances per Season and one Whole House Student Performance, as well as an advanced booking for every single performance.
 ROH Students is generously made possible by the Bunting Family and Simon Robey.
-Find out more about ROH Students.
+Find out more about Young ROH.